turtl/www/views/pages/security.md

 secure, set the secret and communicate it (via phone, text message, etc) to the person you're inviting.
-Please note that the shared-secret method is not as secure as RSA encryption (RSA is used when inviting an *existing* user to a board), but it's a lot better than not having one if you care about security.
+Please note that the shared-secret method is not as secure as RSA encryption (RSA is used when inviting an *existing* user to a board), but it's a lot better than not having the shared secret at all (if you care about privacy).
 - __When someone you shared data with is compromised.__ If you share notes, boards, or any other data with other Turtl users, you are giving them the ability to decrypt those pieces of your data.
 It's possible that the person you